The Masque of Blackness

 The Masque of Blackness was an early Jacobean era masque, first performed at the Stuart Court in the Banqueting Hall of Whitehall Palace on Twelfth Night, 6 January 1605.
-It was written by Ben Jonson at the request of Anne of Denmark, the queen consort of King James I, who wished the masquers to be disguised as Africans.
+It was written by Ben Jonson at the request of Anne of Denmark, the queen consort of King James I, who wished the masquers to be disguised as Black Africans.
 Anne was one of the performers in the masque along with her court ladies, all of whom appeared in blackface makeup.
 In a ceremony earlier on the day, Prince Charles, Anne's second son (who was still in Scotland at Dunfermline Palace) was given the title of Duke of York.

 Plot and themes

 The plot of the masque follows the ladies arriving at the royal court to be "cleansed" of their blackness by King James; a stage direction that was impossible to fulfill on stage.
 They had been instructed by a riddle to seek the land "Britannia".
-The theme of the masque was a commentary on the Jacobean debate on the Union and the disparate identities of the people of Britain.
+The theme of the masque was a commentary on political union and the disparate identities of the peoples of Britain.
 The Masque of Beauty was written as a sequel to The Masque of Blackness, and originally intended for the following holiday season.
-It was displaced by Hymenaei, the masque for the wedding of the Earl of Essex and Frances Howard.
-Beauty was finally performed in 1608.
+It was displaced by Hymenaei, the masque for the wedding of the Earl of Essex and Frances Howard and Beauty was finally performed in 1608.

 Jonson credited the central themes of the masque to Anne of Denmark.
-The idea of disguising as African performers may have been suggested to her by reports of a masque at the coronation of her brother Christian IV of Denmark in 1596.
+The idea of disguising as sub-Saharan African performers may have been suggested to her by reports of a masque at the coronation of her brother Christian IV of Denmark in 1596.
 Courtiers, and possibly the king himself, took part in a dance as Roman heroes and Moors.
-"Moor" was a European term for African people and imagined exotic people at this time.
+African actors or actors representing Africans had featured in Scottish court entertainments in the previous century.
+"Moor" was a term used for African people and others who were imagined as exotic peoples at this time.
 One revels account calls the performance "The Queen's Majesties Maske of Moures".

 The performers may have represented Scots in England at the Union of Crowns and the formation of a new British state.
+The appearance of Anne of Denmark and her ladies as African people could satisfy both Scottish and English courtiers, seen as a commentary on the relative civility of both nations.
 Jonson, familiar with the works of the historians William Camden and Claudian on Stilicho, may have adapted Roman descriptions of painted and scarified Pictish people, and a conception of blackness, to form a new idea of British sovereignty and empire.